stewart-lab/scRNAseq_library/README.md

   - `READ_FILES_COMMAND`: Read files command. (e.g., "zcat")
   - `SOLO_UMI_DEDUP`: Solo UMI deduplication. (e.g., "1MM_CR")
   - `RUN_THREAD_N`: Number of threads to run. (e.g., 8)
+  - `isBarcodeFollowedbyReads`: true or false, Parameter to indicate cDNA reads on barcode file
+  - `clip5pNbases`: If bases should be clipped, what is the range to be kept.
+Reads outside of this range are clipped. (e.g.,"0 91")

 ### Data Preparation and Analysis